coff33ninja/AIO/README.md

 ## ![Logo](https://github.com/coff33ninja/AIO/blob/main/AIO-LOGO.ico) AIO

-Some scripts are entirely my own, while others include the work of others.
-Each one has a specific, clearly defined purpose, and unless noted, will work independently of the others.
-It has been setup so that it will automatically call and run as Administrator; and download the files as needed (just to keep system clear from extra clutter).
-The item in release was build with "update" in mind for when updates occur in the main [AIO](https://github.com/coff33ninja/AIO) package gets updated.
-Please disable you're Anti-Virus as certian Anti-Virus software may detect this application as false-possitive, Anti-Virus may be re-enabled once the application has finished running.

-## Pre-requisites
+    Note: This project has been dropped in favor of a new project: NexTool-Windows-Suite.

+This toolkit consists of various scripts: some are original creations, while others incorporate the work of other developers.
+Each script is purpose-driven and, unless otherwise specified, operates independently.
+It's set up to run as an administrator automatically and will download the necessary files on-the-go to maintain a clutter-free system.
+Ensure your Anti-Virus is disabled when using this application to avoid false positives; it can be re-enabled after the application completes its execution.

+# 📋 Prerequisites

   -  Active Internet Connection
-- Windows PowerShell version 5.0 or above
+  -  Windows PowerShell version 5.0 or higher
-- .Net Framework 4.5 and above
+  -  .Net Framework 4.5 or higher
-- If requirements are not met, Read the limitations below.
+  -  For unmet requirements, see the Limitations section below.

-## Limitations and Instructions
+# 🚧 Limitations & Instructions

-In [RELEASES](https://github.com/coff33ninja/AIO/releases) section please use 'ARIA' version due to limitations of windows and powershell if you come across any issues with installer.
-I won't update the installers or versioning number due to the choice of keeping most of the code online for the time being.
+If you face any issues, especially with the installer, please use the 'ARIA' version available in the [RELEASES](https://github.com/coff33ninja/AIO/releases) section.
+These limitations are mainly due to constraints in Windows and PowerShell.
+For the time being, most code updates are kept online, and there won't be frequent updates to installers or version numbers.

-## Disclaimer
+# ⚠️ Disclaimer

-This program is distributed in order to simplify Windows Configuration, but WITHOUT ANY GUARANTEE; including, but not limited to, the implied guarantee of RESALES or ANY OTHER unlisted purposes.
-See the [GNU](https://www.gnu.org/licenses/gpl-3.0.en.html) General Public License for more details.
-These scripts have been tested on Windows 10 v2004/21H1 and early official release of Windows 11.
-They may or may not work on older versions of Windows.
-If any changes or improvements are needed and you have the know-how feel free to start a - [DISCUSSION](https://github.com/coff33ninja/AIO/discussions), any idea is welcome.
-Future releases will include wget and a stripped down version of AIO for older versions of windows.
+This program simplifies Windows Configuration but comes with NO GUARANTEE.
+This includes but isn't limited to any implied warranties.
+Check the [GNU](https://www.gnu.org/licenses/gpl-3.0.en.html) General Public License for detailed information.
+The scripts have been tested on specific versions of Windows.
+If you think modifications or improvements are necessary and have the expertise, start a [DISCUSSION](https://github.com/coff33ninja/AIO/discussions).
+All ideas are welcome.

-## Credits
+# 🙌 Credits

-My thanks goes out to:
+Special thanks to:

 - [Builtbybel](https://github.com/builtbybel/),
 - [massgravel](https://github.com/massgravel/Microsoft-Activation-Scripts/),
 - [slavanap](https://github.com/slavanap/Windows10ManualUpdate/),
 - [darius-vr](https://github.com/darius-vr/),
 - [StackOverFlow](https://stackoverflow.com/)
-for the code, info, and a basis to work from.
 - [O&OShutup](https://www.oo-software.com/en/shutup10) Used for extra preset telemetry fixes.
 - [SNAPPY DRIVER INSTALLER](https://sdi-tool.org/) Used as a driver update medium.

-## Extra's
-Most of the code is still "Dirty" due to learning cmd, bat, vbs and ps1 creation from the ground up.
-Hope this will become an excelent toolkit for everyone in the future.
+# 💡 Extras

+Many code snippets remain "raw" as this toolkit emerged from learning cmd, bat, vbs, and ps1 from scratch.
+The hope is for this to evolve into an invaluable toolkit for everyone.

-# &#x1f4c8; GitHub Stats
+# 📊 GitHub Stats

 <a href="https://github.com/coff33ninja/AIO">
   <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=coff33ninja&hide=java,html,tex&title_color=ffffff&text_color=c9cacc&icon_color=2bbc8a&bg_color=1d1f21&langs_count=3" />